-Yes, the academics is important, of course.
-However, some of the greatest lessons we learn in our lifetime are the ones not in textbooks, chalkboards and lectures.
-That's why the memories of our school years, rather than just school itself, is worth keeping close to our heart, even if you're already deep into adulthood.
+Yes, the academics are important, of course.
+However, some of the greatest lessons we learn in our lifetime are the ones that aren't in textbooks and lectures.
+That's why the memories of our school years, rather than just school itself, are worth keeping close to our hearts, even if you're already deep into adulthood.

 Back in the day, we might record and keep our school memories in photo albums, both the physical and online kind, or in yearbooks.
-Nowadays, teens and college students post every aspect of their life on social media, especially on platforms like Facebook, Twitter, or Instagram (which is owned by Facebook).
-Sure, Facebook is a decent place to upload and share pics with family.
-However, you should know some of the dangers lurking in the social media sphere, especially platforms like Facebook.

-You can easily upload, edit, and publish all forms of visual media as well as good old text.
-Another major difference between an online memory book and a traditional memory book is that the former is easier to share since it's on the internet.
-Your photos and videos of friends, classmates, and favorite moments at school could easily get buried in a social media page, especially if you're the type who posts constantly.
+Nowadays, teens and college students post every aspect of their life on social media, especially on platforms like Facebook, Twitter, or Instagram.
+But an online memory book is a better place to publish, store, and share your precious memories than any social media site.
+Your photos and videos of friends, classmates, and favourite moments at school could easily get buried in a social media page, especially if you're the type who posts constantly.
 A memory book will be more special than that, because it will focus mostly on that certain period of your life, if you choose to make it a school theme.

 So, how do you create a memory book for your school memories?
 Here are some of the steps in creating an online school memory book .

-First things first, gather the materials you would like to include in your school memory book, such as photo and video files.
+First things first.
+Gather the materials you would like to include in your school memory book, such as photo and video files.
 Remember, this is not your grandma's old-fashioned scrapbook, although you're making this memory book in the spirit of that tradition.
 Don't be afraid to get creative and think outside the box.
 For example, add GIFs, VR videos, 3D pictures, and play around with creative filters.
-An online memory book will allow you more creative freedom since you won't be limited by physical dimensions of objects.
+An online memory book will allow you have more creative freedom since you won't be limited by physical dimensions of objects.
 For instance, you can't fit a graduation poster or artwork into a traditional memory book, but you can upload and share a high-resolution photo of it in an online memory book.

-The important thing to keep in mind is that each piece of content, whether a photograph, video or audio recording, should shine as if they're the superstar.
+The important thing to keep in mind is that each piece of content, whether a photograph, video or audio recording, should shine as if it's the superstar.
 This means you should avoid overlapping materials too much if you're trying to make a multimedia story on your page.
 In order to tell a coherent story, the sentences must be clear.
-So, visualize the story you want to tell before arranging the content on to the pages.
+So, visualise the story you want to tell before arranging the content on to the pages.

 Once you've figured out your layout, think about how you want to present your school memories.
-Earlier, we suggested making your memory book into a timeline in which you make the narrative in chronological order.
-You don't have to include every miniscule detail in your school memory book, but just the most memorable moments, like group photos with your close friends and classmates, or your high school and college graduation photos.
+Earlier, we suggested making your memory book into a Timeline in which you create the narrative in chronological order.
+You don't have to include every minuscule detail in your school memory book — just the most memorable moments, like group photos with your close friends and classmates, or your high school and college graduation photos.
 Be sure to incorporate media other than photos, such as videos, moving pictures like GIFs, and even standalone audio.

-Once everything is organized, edited, and finalized, you can now publish your school memory book for the world (or just your loved ones and close friends) to see!
+Once everything is organised, edited, and finalised, you can now publish your school memory book for the world (or just your loved ones and close friends) to see!
 The great thing about an online memory book is that it's easy to share, and looks beautiful on a large computer or TV screen.